braunsg/manifold-impact-analytics/README.md

 ABOUT THE FILES

 Manifold is built on a standard LAMP stack; all pages and data processes are executed via PHP scripts, data are stored in a MySQL database, and the platform is handled via a Linux/Apache server configuration.
-The code is intended to be lightweight and extendible to enable further development and institution-specific customization.
+The code is intended to be lightweight and extensible to enable further development and institution-specific customization.

 USING THE FILES

 The code for Manifold in its entirety, including all files in this repository, is protected under a GNU General Public License (v2).
 See LICENSE.md for more details.
+In subsequent modifications and distributions, full attribution must be given to the original author (Steven Braun).

 FULL DOCUMENTATION

 Full documentation for Manifold is provided in the file MANIFOLD_FULL_DOCUMENTATION (PDF).
+This includes a more detailed description of its system structure as well as screenshots of its functionality.

 CONTACT